Class of 2020

 Callahan Award (1999)

-Jody Dozono’s ultimate career began at the University of Oregon, where in 1999 she was the recipient of the prestigious Callahan Award.
+Jody Dozono’s ultimate career began at the University of Oregon, where in 1999 they were the recipient of the prestigious Callahan Award.
 After a short stint with Portland’s Schwa, Jody continued to dominate with San Francisco’s Fury for 11 years, competing at Club Nationals in quarters or better each year, winning six National Championships.
 In 2009, the ultimate community voted Jody the recipient of the Kathy Pufahl Spirit award.
-Jody also competed at six WUUG/WUCC events over the course of her career, earning golds with the U.S. Women’s National Team in 2008 and with the U.S. Women’s Masters National Team in 2016.
+Jody also competed at six WUUG/WUCC events over the course of their career, earning golds with the U.S. Women’s National Team in 2008 and with the U.S. Women’s Masters National Team in 2016.

 Contributions & Service

 - 2006: Assistant Coach of Stanford women's team